njbigwig/AltairEmulator/README.md

 Charles Mangin and Reuben Harris have done some great work in compiling the Altair 4K BASIC source code and providing a binary program file. <br>
 * Access the [Altair-BASIC GitHub repository](https://github.com/option8/Altair-BASIC)  <br>
 * The files below need to be copied to your installation directory, e.g. c:\altair <br>
-* Download the BASIC disassembly-source.rom - the binary file the emulator will load (rename the file to remove the space) <br>
+* Download the BASIC disassembly-source.rom - the binary file (rom) the emulator will load (rename the file to remove the space) <br>
 * Download BASIC disassembly-source.lst - this is the assembled source file and includes the addresses if you want to explore or debug the code <br><br>

 You will need a display, keyboard, and a mouse or touchpad to use the emulator. <br><br>